jdougan/banzhaf-byte/NOTES.md

 	- https://www.cppstories.com/2017/04/packing-bools/
 	- Maybe pack it.
 		- it should keep the size in many cases under a cacheline.
-		- with a ressonable set of packing/upacking instructions it should be pipeline compatible.
+		- with a ressonable set of packing/upacking instructions it should be cache compatible.
 	- D has a BitArray, try that first.
+- I badly want an assert that lets me specify a POSIX exit code on failure.
+	- exitassert(totalVotes < 1, "TotalVotes < 1", EXIT_BADDATA);

 Compiler-Name: GNU D
 Vendor: gnu